Drekkz/Muzix-Tos/Privacy-policy.md

 **Contact Information**

 • For any questions or concerns regarding this Privacy Policy, please contact us at [gamingdrekkz@gmail.com].
-By using Muzix, you agree to the terms outlined in this Privacy Policy
+By using Woofer, you agree to the terms outlined in this Privacy Policy